beeva-arturomartinez/beeva-best-practices/backend/secure-development/README.md

 ## **1.2 Cookies and Session Management**

-A session is a set of transactions associated HTTP request and response to the same user.
+A session is a set of transactions of HTTP requests and responses associated to the same user.

-Any complex application today requires keeping in time information between the browser and the application server associated with the user, unfortunately, HTTP protocol does not have session management, so these have been relegated to the application layer.
+Any complex application today requires keeping in time information between the browser and the application server associated with the user.
+Unfortunately, HTTP protocol does not have session management, so these have been relegated to the application layer.

-It is the responsibility of applying the proper management of the sessions.
-Once a user is authenticated assigned application and run a session id or session token that will be responsible for identifying communications between browser and server (in some applications for tracking sessions to unauthenticated connections are also assigned).
+It is responsibility of the application applying the proper management of sessions.
+Once a user is authenticated the application assigns a session id or session token that will be responsible for identifying communications between browser and server (in some applications unauthenticated connections are also tracked).

 Once a user is authenticated and assigned a session, the authentication system will be as strong as the system of sessions it is, no matter the application has a two-factor authentication or RSA tokens of a single use, if you have access to the session shall be the same as having infringed the authentication system.

-Every HTTP request we do, the session token traveling to the application server can identify unequivocally.
+Every HTTP request we do, the session token traveling to the application server can identify the user unequivocally.

 There are dozens of possible attacks on the sessions that we must avoid theft, prediction, fixing, etc.